 According to GlobalData, online retailers had a remarkable year in 2020, seeing a whopping 65% gain in cumulative market capitalisation over 2019.
 In spite of the fact that personal restrictions are easing, most experts believe that online sales will continue to grow as more consumers become used to the convenience associated with online shopping.
 From surviving to thriving, for many retailers investing in eCommerce will provide a critical competitive edge, retailers investing in eCommerce will gain a critical competitive edge.

 But online sales are rarely simple.
 Consumers want their goods immediately, and in the US, Amazon recently promised one-hour delivery for premium subscribers, raising the bar for retailers across the globe.

-Meeting consumer demands means that distribution operations increasingly need multiple fulfillment centres in urban areas to remain competitive.
-But for most organisations, warehousing goods in city centres comes with the cost of rising rents, congestion charges and the ability to strike a difficult balance between dispatching fuel-thirsty delivery vehicles and a commitment to reduce their carbon footprint.
-As a result, forward thinking organisations, property owners and local authorities are investing in technology-driven new approaches to storage and delivery.
+Meeting consumer demands means that distribution operations increasingly need multiple fulfilment centres in urban areas to remain competitive.
+But for most organisations, warehousing goods in city centres with many costs.
+These include the cost of rising rents, congestion charges and the ability to strike a difficult balance between dispatching fuel-thirsty delivery vehicles and a commitment to reduce their carbon footprint.
+As a result, forward-thinking organisations, property owners and local authorities are investing in in new last mile delivery technology.

-According to TheMarketReports, this segment of the journey cost retailers $30.2 billion globally in 2018, and is expected to skyrocket to $55.2 billion by 2025.
+According to TheMarketReports, last mile delivery costs retailers $30.2 billion globally in 2018, and is expected to skyrocket to $55.2 billion by 2025.

 Venture capitalists have recently invested about $28 billion in logistics start-ups worldwide, almost all since 2015, according to a report by McKinsey and Co.
-About half of that money was spent on startups focused on helping solve the last mile problem.
+About half of that money was spent on startups focused on helping solve last mile problems.

-Retailers are increasingly turning to innovation and technology as they re-imagine last-mile fulfilment:
+Retailers are increasingly turning to innovation and new last mile technology as they re-imagine customer fulfilment:

 The extensive footprint of grocery stores creates an obvious advantage, and as fewer people go into shops, retailers are using them as micro-fulfilment centres.
 Proximity to their urban customers enables them to deliver orders from stores, getting their products, particularly those that need to be temperature-controlled, on our doorsteps quickly and easily.

-But this approach is not without its challenges.
+But this approach is not without any last minute delivery challenges.
 Many retailers have in-store inventory accuracy of 90 percent or less, compared to an inventory accuracy of 99.9 percent at warehouses.
 This can lead to a store promising to deliver something quickly they don’t have in stock, creating lasting customer dissatisfaction.

 Want food essentials in minutes with free delivery?
 In urban areas, a smartphone is all you need, thanks to a new wave of grocery services that have sprung up, with start-ups pulling out all the stops to tempt time-poor shoppers using new last minute delivery technology.